-22 1973 - General Assembly, Item 5 - 1974 - General Assembly, Item 4
+&lt;sup>44 1973 - General Assembly, Item 5 and 1974 - General Assembly, Item 4, as modified in 2006

-23 2011 -General Assembly, Decision N°9-2
+&lt;sup>45 2011 - General Assembly, Decision N° 9-2 - Minimum obligatory data for a demand for reimbursement

-- b.
-External services (expert costs, lawyers' fees, etc.) if necessary - c.
-Handling fees, if necessary - d.
-The total amount, expressed in the national currency or in Euro - 8.
-The compulsory information arising out of paragraph 1 of article 5.2 of the Internal Regulations - 9.
+- The compulsory information arising out of paragraph 1 of article 5.2 of the Internal Regulations 8 - 9.
 Details regarding the bank of the handling party

-The demand for reimbursement shall be addressed to the insurance undertaking that has issued the Green Card or the insurance policy even if this undertaking has delegated, in its country of establishment, the handling of claims occurred abroad to a loss adjuster24.
+The demand for reimbursement shall be addressed to the insurance undertaking that has issued the Green Card or the insurance policy even if this undertaking has delegated, in its country of establishment, the handling of claims occurred abroad to a loss adjuster.

-Where the claim has not resulted in compensation being paid, sums disbursed for external services and costs of legal proceedings may be claimed as well as the minimum handling fee as approved by the Council of Bureaux25.
+Where the claim has not resulted in compensation being paid, sums disbursed for external services and costs of legal proceedings may be claimed as well as the minimum handling fee as approved by the Council of Bureaux.